Hiding Food and Eating In Secret

 Since food is often one of the only things that a child can control in their world we will see food commonly used as a coping tool for stress, anxiety, grief, sadness and other powerful emotions.

-Adults with food trauma or eating disorders will often show similar symptoms to children including sneaking food, isolating themselves with fear foods, obsessing over the scale, and self criticism.
+If you have food trauma, disordered eating or an eating disorders it will often show similar symptoms to children including sneaking food, isolating themselves with fear foods, obsessing over the scale, and self criticism.

 Some differences we might see in adults who struggle with their relationship with food versus children include: